 Here, they produce Café San Alberto, which famously has endured a process of “Quintuple Selection” if it makes it into your cup.
 On a tour of the whole operation (that’s why you’re here), the meaning of that phrase comes swirling into focus, and your coffee intellect takes another leap ahead of everyone back home.
 From the 45-degree slopes, the views alone really are “buena” up here, and as usual, the flowers casually growing nearby are mind-blowing (although it’s not all casual; some serve to visualize soil health).

 Still, one of the coolest parts of the San Alberto ethos lies in its community partnership.
 It was the loss of a Buenavista citizen in a plane crash—and the insurance money his family took in with their grief—that brought the hacienda to life 35 years ago, and today, the desire to do good by Buenavista shines through in several social initiatives (single mothers only, for example, are charged with filtering the washed cherries by size).

 All to say it’s a cool place, seemingly doing good things.
-And after the tour, if you opt for the “baptism” on the terrace, you’ll end up with a certificate proving you know, and seriously you really know, your coffee.
+And after the tour, if you opt for the “baptism” on the, you’ll end up with a certificate proving you know, and seriously you really know, your coffee.

 3. Hacienda Venecia (on Google Maps)